AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 >[!IMPORTANT]
 >
->Add at least one event or summary dataset (standard or of type ad hoc or model-based) to your connection.
+>Add at least one event or summary dataset (standard or of type ad hoc or relational) to your connection.

 There are different dataset types: [!UICONTROL Event] data, [!UICONTROL Profile] data, [!UICONTROL Lookup] data and [!UICONTROL Summary] data, each based on their corresponding XDM-based schema.